pottekkat/personal-website/content/daily/2-5-23-tattoos-on-my-internet.md

 I will start learning about public policy on weekends through an online course.
 I don't know where this will end, but I'm super excited.

-I will start learning about public policy on weekends through an online course.
-I don't know where this will end, but I'm super excited.

 "Tattoos on my internet" was a phrase I heard from [Simone on the Lex Friedman podcast](https://www.youtube.com/watch?v=OgIo36F6Fsg&pp=ygUZbGV4IGZyaWRtYW4gc2ltb25lIGdpZXJ0eg%3D%3D).

 _More reasons to write._